abhishekarya1/DSA-2k23/arrays.md

 ### Not From Sheet
 **Duplicate Detection Techniques**: [problem1](https://leetcode.com/problems/contains-duplicate/) [problem2](https://leetcode.com/problems/find-the-duplicate-number/) [IMPORTANT]
 - brute force (quadratic solution)
+- freq count hashmap
 - if one is missing and/or one is duplicate, use Math or XOR (pairings must exists for XOR, not applicable in multiple missing or multiple duplicates)
-- sort and compare adjacents (works most time xD but modification to input array may not always be allowed)
+- sort and compare adjacents (works most time xD)
-- freq count hashmap (requires space but effective)
-- mark with negatives or cycle sort approach (won't work if no modifications are allowed to input array)
+- mark with negatives and cycle sort approach

+**Find the Duplicate Number**: here the single duplicate number can occur more than 2 times, thats why XOR/Math isn't applicable, other ways are but modifications to input array and extra space isn't allowed [problem](https://leetcode.com/problems/find-the-duplicate-number/)
 - binary search (no sorting required): search on `[1 - n]` space and simulate counting (`if(nums[i] <= mid) cnt++`) for each `mid`, TC = `O(nlogn)` even without sorting [OPTIMAL]
-- floyd's cycle detection algorithm (Hare and Tortoise Two Pointers): elements of the array can be considered as pointers that points to the address (index) of next element, cycle is guaranteed because of pigeonhole principal and we can apply LL cycle starting point logic here, TC = `O(n)` [OPTIMAL]
+- floyd's cycle detection algorithm (Hare and Tortoise Two Pointers): elements of the array can be considered as pointers that points to the address (index) of next element, cycle is guaranteed because of pigeonhole principal and we can apply LL cycle starting point logic here, TC = `O(n)` [OPTIMAL] [video](https://www.youtube.com/watch?v=wjYnzkAhcNk)

 [reference to all approaches above](https://leetcode.com/problems/find-the-duplicate-number/solutions/1892921/9-approaches-count-hash-in-place-marked-sort-binary-search-bit-mask-fast-slow-pointers/)